ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ???question "How have parks changed today compared to the time when you were a child?"
     Parks have changed a lot nowadays compared to when I was a child.

-    In my child, I remember the park that I usually go to was full of yellow plants and broken buildings.
+    In my childhood, the park was full of yellow plants and broken buildings.

     Now, thanks to the investment from the government, plants are more healthy, and more facilities[fəsɪlɪtiz] are built to make parks a better place to relax ourselves.